 By marketing your products and services, the customers will get to know the value of the products, their usage and any additional information that may not be obvious.

-To learn more about branding, read my next article on How to Build a Trusted Business Brand Identity in Kenya.
+To learn more about branding, read my next article on How to Design an Attractive Business Brand Identity in Kenya.

 How Much Does It Cost To Register A Business Name In Kenya?

 The cost of registering a business in Kenya is determined by the type of business you are registering.
 It will cost you anywhere between KES.
 950 to KES.
 25,000.

 If you are registering a business name, you will need KES 950.
 Here’s a breakdown of the costs you will incur when registering a business name in Kenya:

 - Registration of Business name – KES 950